Alterations to a Home Policy Supplement

-If a tenant lives in a property with an individual antenna system and FACS provides some financial assistance via the private rental subsidy assistance program, any concerns by the tenant or issues relating to the television service or television antenna, should be presented directly to the private landlord or the landlord’s agent.
+If a tenant lives in a property with an individual antenna system and DCJ provides some financial assistance via the private rental subsidy assistance program, any concerns by the tenant or issues relating to the television service or television antenna, should be presented directly to the private landlord or the landlord’s agent.

 Pay Television: satellite dishes and antennas